RI.gov R.I. Government Agencies | Privacy Policy |

 Do I need to cancel my RI voter registration if I move to another state?

-No. When you register to vote in another state, there will be a place on the form to list the previous address at which you were registered.
+Yes, you should request a registration cancelation form from your previous Board of Canvassers complete it and return it to them.
+When you register to vote in another state, there will be a place on the form to list the previous address at which you were registered.
 A notice is then sent to the city/town in RI where you were registered, indicating that you have registered elsewhere.
-The local board of canvassers in the RI municipality where you were registered will then cancel your RI registration.
-If you like, you may send written notice to the local board, requesting the cancellation of your registration.
 You can find the address of your local board here.

 I need help when I vote at the polling place.
 What are my options?